hemniels/oop_cw/README.md

 The 2 Projects include:
 1. A simple calculator App for basic arithmetic functions.
-2. An App to navigate (in NSWE directions) an Agent through a 2D spaced Maze to collect trophies.
+2. - Work in Progress, refer to commit comments - An App to navigate (in NSWE directions) an Agent through a 2D spaced Maze to collect trophies.
 Android projects are standalone and can be important into w/e IDE you're using.

 Thanks.